 How wonderful that you're here!
-I'd like to share a new segment of this blog with you: light as a feather.
+I'd like to share a new segment of this blog with you: nature's rhythms.
 In this category I will, every now and then, share exercises and tools I have learned over the years that have helped me grow and that feel good to me and I invite you to try them as well.

 Today I'll lead you through a ritual, which I use when the end of a year is nearing, reflecting upon the old one and opening the new.

-If this doesn't resonate with you at all, don't worry: my regular content will still be my main focus and you may just skip the light as a feather posts.
-In fact there's also a new video waiting for you at the end of this post that you can watch if you don't have the time or the headspace for light as a feather in this moment.
+If this doesn't resonate with you at all, don't worry: my regular content will still be my main focus and you may just skip the nature's rhythms posts.
+In fact there's also a new video waiting for you at the end of this post that you can watch if you don't have the time or the headspace for nature's rhythms in this moment.

 But of course I hope that you can take away something by doing the exercises and that you join me in closing the old year and welcoming the new one.